Andrew Kay and Associates

 ABOUT ANDREW KAY AM

-In music, Andrew has presented artists of renown including Kathleen Battle, Yehudi Menuhin, Wynton Marsalis, flamenco guitarist, Paco Pena, Ibrahim Ferrer and Omara Potuondo and The Buena Vista Social Club and Nigel Kennedy performing his ground breaking Vivaldi: the New Four Seasons, as well as the brass bands: Grimethorpe Colliery Band and Austria’s Mnozil Brass.
+In music, Andrew has presented artists of renown including Kathleen Battle, Yehudi Menuhin, Wynton Marsalis, Paco Pena, Ibrahim Ferrer and Omara Potuondo of The Buena Vista Social Club, Nigel Kennedy, as well as the brass bands: Grimethorpe Colliery Band and Austria’s Mnozil Brass.

-In 2015, Andrew co-created the critically acclaimed a cappella production, Gobsmacked which had its’ world premier at the Edinburgh Fringe Festival.
-In dance, Andrew produced and tours the world’s most acclaimed Tango show “Tango Fire” which has had two sell-out seasons in New York and seven sell-out seasons in London.
-Other dance companies toured by Andrew include “Pilobolus”, “Complexions” and “Les Ballet Trockadero de Monte Carlo”.
+In dance, Andrew produced and tours the world’s most acclaimed Tango show “Tango Fire” which has had sell-out seasons in New York and seven sell-out seasons in London and multiple tours of Europe, the USA and Asia.
+Other dance companies toured by Andrew include “Pilobolus”, “Complexions Dance Company” and “Les Ballet Trockadero de Monte Carlo”.